FUMOTO RYOKAN

 1,180 mg/kg

-amazing.png About 8-11 times more components than standard bath additives!
+amazing.png 8-11 times more components than commercial bath additives!

 Bath additives